TENANCY RIGHTS GUIDE

 Respect the people you live with

-Shared living works when everyone follows the agreed rules around noise, guests, cleaning, and shared spaces.
-These responsibilities go beyond the law โ€” they affect the people around you.
+Shared living thrives when everyone follows agreed rules around noise, guests, cleaning, and shared spaces.
+These responsibilities go beyond the law โ€” they build community.

 Flatmate, head tenant, or subtenant?